SevenLines/django-irgid/templates/static/bower/Sortable/README.md

 	filter: ".ignore-elements",  // Selectors that do not lead to dragging (String or Function)
 	draggable: ".item",  // Specifies which items inside the element should be sortable
 	ghostClass: "sortable-ghost",  // Class name for the drop placeholder
+	chosenClass: "sortable-chosen",  // Class name for the chosen item
+	dataIdAttr: 'data-id',

+	forceFallback: false,  // ignore the HTML5 DnD behaviour and force the fallback to kick in
+	fallbackClass: "sortable-fallback"  // Class name for the cloned DOM Element when using forceFallback
+	fallbackOnBody: false  // Appends the cloned DOM Element into the Document's Body

 	scroll: true, // or HTMLElement
 	scrollSensitivity: 30, // px, how near the mouse must be to an edge to start scrolling.